indigoUan/ScarletEnginePublic/README.md

 # Compilation - Required libs

+## hxvm-lua (C++ and JavaScript targets)
+This library is for the Lua implementation of the engine.
+You can install hxvm-lua by running `haxelib git hxvm-lua https://github.com/kevinresol/hxvm-lua.git` in your cmd.

 ## hxCodec (C++ targets only)
+This library is for rendering videos.
 You can install hxCodec by running `haxelib install hxCodec` in your cmd.
 On Linux targets you need to install some other libs **as well**:
 `sudo apt-get install libvlc-dev`